 After leaving Middleburgh, the Long Path ascends the Cliffs.
 The trail route follows the edge of the cliffs, where there are spectacular views across and down the Schoharie Valley.
 Caution is required at all viewpoints, as they drop right off.
 Beyond the cliffs, the trail crosses the head of “The Gorge” and traverses through Cotton Hill State Forest and Dutch Settlement State Forest.
 The hike through Cotton Hill is a pleasant variety of trail and old woods roads.
 The forest varies from hemlock to red and white pine.
 As you enter each section of the forest, a climb to a high point is required.
 The Cotton Hill sections revolve around the northeast corner of Schoharie County.
 The section ends spectacularly after the trail crosses Canady Hill, with great open views to the Catskills and Partridge Run and Cole Hill in Albany County.
-The last mile of this section to the Albany county line is on Lawton Hollow Road.
 The eastern and western ends of this section follow private property, while the middle 5 miles are on state land.

 Take the New York State Thruway to Exit 21 (Catskill).
 Take NY Route 23 west about 8 miles to NY Route 145.
 Take NY Route 145 west about 30 miles to the Village of Middleburgh.
 The trail section begins at the intersection of Route 145 and Route 30 in the Village of Middleburgh.

 0.00 Village of Middleburgh (town park; elementary school).
 (Unlocated)

 0.35 Straub Lane, at end of MT Path cul-de-sac.
 (Unlocated)